-- 2. Deliver a new pedestrian connection between Fitzgerald Street and Beamish Avenue (as part of Priority 1 new connections), notionally 'Beamish Walk'. - 2.1 Secure tenure and/or easements to enable creation of the pedestrian connection. - 2.2 Negotiate the provision of a staircase (inc. disabled access) and entry to provide integrated access to the new shopping centre from the corner of Wellington Street and Beamish Avenue, and provide a pedestrian crossing point as part of a raised paved intersection. - 2.3 Introduce crosswalks in the mid-block car park, on Fitzgerald Street and Minson Avenue for the length of the connection. - 2.4 Introduce a pedestrian edge to the existing driveway adjacent the St John Ambulance site (through paving, or at a minimum painting a section of the driveway), with projecting shade shelters, lighting and wall murals.
+2. Deliver a new pedestrian connection between Fitzgerald Street and Beamish Avenue (as part of Priority 1 new connections), notionally 'Beamish Walk'.

+- 2.1 Secure tenure and/or easements to enable creation of the pedestrian connection. - 2.2 Negotiate the provision of a staircase (inc. disabled access) and entry to provide integrated access to the new shopping centre from the corner of Wellington Street and Beamish Avenue, and provide a pedestrian crossing point as part of a raised paved intersection. - 2.3 Introduce crosswalks in the mid-block car park, on Fitzgerald Street and Minson Avenue for the length of the connection. - 2.4 Introduce a pedestrian edge to the existing driveway adjacent the St John Ambulance site (through paving, or at a minimum painting a section of the driveway), with projecting shade shelters, lighting and wall murals.
 Consider temporary landscaping where appropriate. - 2.5 Create a new pedestrian path on a portion of the vacant site (corner Beavis Place, Minson Avenue and Fitzgerald Street) adjacent the existing building.
 Plant trees, provide shade shelters with seating, wall murals and lighting. - 2.6 Connect the new pedestrian path to the river node via stairs (or alternate access) to the river walking path. - 2.7 Opportunity to introduce pop-up active uses on the remaining vacant land in the interim to remove the car parking use from the community's mind.
 Ensure future development on this land appropriately addressed the new pedestrian path. - 2.8 Strengthen the connection between the Town Centre and Future Youth and Jubilee Recreation Precincts.

-This will be incorporated through strengthening the visibility of pedestrian access points and thoroughfares between these activity nodes.
+This will be incorporated through strengthening the visibility of pedestrian access points and thoroughfares between these activity nodes. - 2.9 The creation of a Defence and Emergency Services Remembrance Park over the former St John Ambulance site, creating a key focal public open space node on Beamish Avenue.